Deltkastel/gemOCR/README.md

 - ~~Convert and merge the JSON files to plain text and add a {\an8} tag to the upper dialogues.~~ [Not yet]
 - ~~Crate an .ass subtitle fle based on the content and the timings in the filenames~~.
 [Not yet]

-Scanning for subs and manually deleting unwanted screenshots take a couple of minutes.
-The actual OCR process takes only 12 seconds per batch, which is usually less than 1 minute per episode.
+Scanning for subs and manually deleting unwanted screenshots can take a couple of minutes, but the actual OCR process takes only 12 seconds per batch, which is usually less than 1 minute per episode.
+This is by far the fastest and more accurate subtitle OCR method out there, specially if you specify the name of the show in the prompt, but consider using a grammar checker like LanguageTools https://languagetool.org/ to detect possible errors.
+Also run the Aegisub grammar checker to manually add the correct names to the dictionary so you can know when a name was incorrectly OCR'ed.

 ## Requirements
 - Windows 10/11 or Linux